What Works and What Fails in Transformation and Organizational Change

 The other dynamic in transformation is that leaders do not have the answers they are accustomed to communicating early in a change process.
 This is unnerving both to them as leaders and to their people who depend on them for clear direction.
 This is where personal development becomes critical.
 Leaders need to learn to lead in the uncertain environment they must travel through, and the workforce needs to be engaged to offer their best thinking along the way, rather than passively wait to be told what to do.
 Neither of these changes is simple and fast.
 And both are absolutely essential to success.

-What’s Required in Organizational Change and Transformation
+What’s Required in Transformation and Change

 Taking on a true transformation to achieve successful and sustainable outcomes requires leaders to invest in personal and professional development.
 Collectively, they must determine where they want to go and align to that vision and the process to get there.
 They need an accurate assessment of their current reality against their vision, one that includes an assessment not only of the organization, but of their culture, mindsets and behaviors.
-From there, they can determine their critical “breakthroughs” or targets they need to achieve, and develop a transformational strategy that accounts for the organizational and personal changes required.
+From there, they can determine their critical “breakthroughs” or targets they need to achieve, and develop a transformational strategy that accounts for a people-centric organizational change approach.
 Implementation of their strategy requires close oversight and genuine openness to learn and adjust.
 Staying the course is essential, until they have attained their milestones and can assess the lasting value of the transformation.
 Adoption and sustainment of business benefits, and a workforce that is skilled and hungry to succeed, are the ultimate goals.

 Given the urgency of the business environment today, we must point out that none of this automatically requires years.
-The true time needed depends on the magnitude of change in scope and the readiness of the leaders and organization to take on the challenge of the transformational journey.
+The true time needed depends on the magnitude of change in scope and the readiness of the leaders and organization to take on the challenge of transformation.
 The more that leaders and workers align to take it on collectively, the faster the process and the higher the results.